 How do I make a request to access my personal information?

-You will need to make your request in writing.
-The Council provides a vast amount of services, so simply asking for “everything the Council holds about me” can cause significant delays.
+The Council provides a very wide variety of different services.
 Therefore, please be as specific as possible and provide as much detail as you can when making your request.
 It must include enough information about yourself and the information that you are seeking to enable the Council to identify you and your record(s).
+For your convenience, you can download and use the access to records form to help you focus your request or email the Corporate Information Governance Team.

 Corporate Information Governance Team